1gravity/Kotlin-Bloc/README.md

 }
 ```

-This is very little code considering the fact that the Bloc is lifecycle aware and will survive configuration changes.
+Note: the Bloc is lifecycle aware and will survive configuration changes (no ViewModel needed...).

 ### iOS